obniz/obniz/doc/ble-central-characteristic.md

 ## \[await] characteristics.writeTextWait(str)
 It writes data to the characteristic as string.
-It returns true when it succeeds and false when it fails.
+It throws an error when failed.

 ```Javascript
 // Javascript Example